datacraft-dsc/datacraft-chain/README.md

-# Dex-chain
+# Datacraft-chain

-This repo now installs the Dex contracts, and also runs dex block chain network for testing.
+This repo now installs the Datacraft contracts, and also runs datacraft block chain network for testing.

 ## Development
 To develop any contract you need to install the supported packages.